pinterest/esprint/README.md

 $ esprint --workers=[num_workers]
 ```

-To kill the esprint server in the background, use the following command:
+To kill the esprint server in the background & clear the cache, use the following command:

 ```
 $ esprint stop